-Strategic Area Budget Code Planned Amount On Hold Amount Treatment PDTX 31,875 0 now in effect in the National Care and Treatment Center which is the main facility for pediatric HIV/AIDS treatment in Guyana.
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment PDTX 31,875 0

+The Ministry of Health revised Pediatric Treatment Guidelines for HIV in COP 2011.
+These guidelines are now in effect in the National Care and Treatment Center which is the main facility for pediatric HIV/AIDS treatment in Guyana.
 During COP 2011, 39 males and 31 females in the 0 to 15 age dgroup were placed on ART.
 During COP 2012 and 2013, treatment targets in this age group will be 80 and 90 respectively.

 In COP 2012 and 2013 the Ministry of Health will continue to train clinicians to deliver pediatric care and treatment at all treatment sites.
 The National Care and Treatment Center will be the main facility where mentoring of physicians for pediatric treatment will take place.
 Other categories of health care workers such as nurses, counselors, social workers, MEDEX, pharmacists, community health workers will also be trained to build a cadre of caregivers for all MOH treatment facilities.